16. The Sparrowhawk Subset

 PLUS R1,R2 ; compute the effective address

-STORES R5,R1 ; load the operand
+STORES R5,R1 ; store in the effective address

-The above substitution can be made for all memory reference instructions, but many optimizations are possible.
+The above substitution can be made for most memory reference instructions, but many optimizations are possible.
 When the displacement is short, the ORIS instruction may be omitted.
 In the case of LOAD and LEA, the destination register may be used for effective address computation.
 So, we can replace:

 LOAD R5,R2,100